archishmannag/IntelliChess/README.md

 </details>
 </details>

-The binary will be in the `bin` directory at the project root.
+The binary will be in the `bin` directory at the project root. <br>
+Windows users ensure to keep the provided DLLs in the same directory as the executable.

 ## Usage